Frequently Asked Questions

 What proof of income do I need to provide?

 Usually, you’ll send us copies of your two most recent pay stubs within the last 60 days.
-Depending on your type of employment or financial situation, we may ask for other proof of income.
-(If your loan is cosigned, both the borrower and the cosigner will need to submit these documents.).
+Depending on your income type, we may ask for other proof of income.

 What is school certification and how can it affect my loan?